 Wolves learn and remember the information gained about prey behavior, terrain, locations, and any other physical factors that will help them in their quest for food.

-“If you are going to raise prey in predator country, you want to be sure your cattle are the least vulnerable prey on the landscape.” -Whit Hibbard
+If you are going to raise prey in predator country, you want to be sure your cattle are the least vulnerable prey on the landscape. -Whit Hibbard

-“One understanding is worth a thousand techniques” -Bill Dorance
+One understanding is worth a thousand techniques -Bill Dorance

-“The key is to prevent loss while adding value” - Hilary Anderson
+The key is to prevent loss while adding value - Hilary Anderson

-There is no perfect solution, this is not a one-shoe fits all scenario, each operation, landscape, and wolf pack is unique and no one can claim that this is easy especially during the early stages—but it can be done, and success for the ranch on a comprehensive level, can be experienced.
-Looking toward a community led and managed approach, resource sharing, and open communication can help to forward the best interest of the livestock community as a whole.
+There is no perfect or one-size fits all solution.
+Each operation, landscape, and wolf pack is unique.
+No one can claim that this is easy, especially during the early stages—but it can be done, resulting in success for the ranch on a comprehensive level.
+Looking toward a community-led and managed approach, resource sharing, and open communication can help the livestock community as a whole.